 A student may use the Academic Bankruptcy Petition Form to request a retroactive withdrawal from an entire semester.
+With the assistance of an academic advisor, a student may retrieve the Academic Bankruptcy petition, complete the form, and get the academic advisor's signature.
 The Provost & Vice President for Academic Affairs must receive the petition no later than one year after the end of the applicable semester.
-In the petition, the student must demonstrate unusual circumstances beyond the control of the student during the semester in question.
+Following the instructions on the petition form, the student must demonstrate unusual circumstances beyond the student's control during the semester in question, and submit relevant supporting documentation and a copy of the student's transcript The decision of the Bankruptcy Committee and the Provost are final.
 A student may receive a bankruptcy withdrawal only once during matriculation at Stillman College.